openvinotoolkit/open_model_zoo/demos/object_detection_demo/jupyter_python/README.md

 3. Use the `cd` command to go to the correct directory: `cd open_model_zoo/demos/object_detection_demo/jupyter_python`

-3. Create a virtual environment with `python -m venv openvino_env` and activate it by typing:
+4. Create a virtual environment with `python -m venv openvino_env` and activate it by typing:
    - Linux: `source openvino_env/bin/activate`
    - Windows: `openvino_env\Scripts\activate`

    Note: on Linux, depending on the distribution, it may be necessary to type `python3` instead of `python`.
 On Windows, if yo followed the default installation for Python, you can choose a specific version of Python by typing for example `py -3.7` instead of `python` to select version 3.7.

-4. Install the required Python packages
+5. Install the required Python packages
+   - If you do not have OpenVINO installed globally, install OpenVINO in the virtual environment with `pip install openvino-dev`.
-   - In the demo directory, type the following command: `pip install -r requirements.txt`
+   - Type `pip install -r requirements.txt` to install the packages that are required to run the notebook.

-5. Create a Jupyter kernel for the virtual environment with `python -m ipykernel install --user --name openvino_env`
+6. Create a Jupyter kernel for the virtual environment with `python -m ipykernel install --user --name openvino_env`

-6. Run Jupyter Lab with `jupyter lab` and select the *object_detection_demo.ipynb* file in the file browser, or run Jupyter Notebook with `jupyter notebook object_detection_demo.ipynb`.
+7. Run Jupyter Lab with `jupyter lab` and select the *object_detection_demo.ipynb* file in the file browser, or run Jupyter Notebook with `jupyter notebook object_detection_demo.ipynb`.
 If you made the virtual environment named *openvino_env*, the notebook should start with the virtual environment kernel.
 If it does not, you can select the kernel for your virtual environment with the Kernel->*Change Kernel* menu item.

-7. To quit Jupyter Lab or Jupyter Notebook, press `Ctrl-C` in the terminal.
+8. To quit Jupyter Lab or Jupyter Notebook, press `Ctrl-C` in the terminal.
 To deactivate the virtual environment type `deactivate`.

 ## Optional